nes-lab/shepherd/software/shepherd-herd/README.md

 ---

-*Shepherd-herd* is the command line utility for controlling a group of shepherd nodes remotely through an IP-based network.
+*Shepherd-herd* is the command line utility for controlling a group of shepherd observers remotely through an IP-based network.
+This is the key user interface for a private shepherd instance in the same network.
+The python package must be installed on the user's local machine and sends commands to the sheep via *ssh*.

 ## Installation